Convert a Dropbox team member's account to an individual account

 • Team folders

-• Shared folders owned by other team members you were invited to after joining the team or that have team-only permissions
+• Shared folders owned by other team members that the user was invited to after joining the team, or that have team-only permissions

 • Shared folders, files, and links that have team-only permissions